-BGANs are useful for adoption in many practical, real-world scenarios where the data owners want to preserve their data privacy and do not intend to share owned data, and yet they want to receive some information from other data owners.
-For example, hospitals that own patients’ private data such as radiology images of patient lungs and wish to generate synthetic images of lungs for future experiments.
-However, to have a better image generation process they can use BGAN to receive information from other hospitals without sharing their own datasets.
-Also, financial datasets owned by companies are usually scarce and do not expand to the entire data space.
-Thus, financial firms can use BGANs to learn better representations of their data while preserving their privacy.
-Another key application is within the context of an Internet of Things.
-In particular, Internet of things devices collect private information from their users (e.g., location, voice, heartbeats) that cannot be shared publicly, thus they can use BGANs for private information flow and to learn better data space representations.
+{BGANs are particularly useful in practical, real-world scenarios where data owners wish to receive information from other data owners without sharing their own data.} {For instance, hospitals that own patients’ data, such as radiology images of patient lungs, may wish to generate synthetic images for future experiments.
+To improve the image generation process, they can use BGAN to receive information from other hospitals without sharing their own datasets.} {Similarly, financial firms, which often have scarce datasets that do not cover the entire data space, can use BGANs to learn better data representations without sharing their local data.} Another key application is within the context of an Internet of Things.
+In particular, Internet of things devices collect information from their users (e.g., location, voice, heartbeats) that cannot be shared publicly, thus they can use BGANs for information flow and to learn better data space representations.
 Therefore, BGANs can be used in broad range of areas such as medical applications, finance, personal activity, and the Internet of things.

 The rest of the paper is organized as follows.
 Section \ref{sec:system} describes the multi-agent learning system model.
 In Section \ref{sec:BGAN}, the BGAN architecture is proposed and the analytical results are derived.
 Experimental results are presented in Section \ref{sec:exp} and conclusions are drawn in Section \ref{sec:conc}.